Children of Blood and Bone

 Danger lurks in Orïsha, where snow leoponaires prowl and vengeful spirits wait in the waters.
 Yet the greatest danger may be Zélie herself as she struggles to control her powers—and her growing feelings for the enemy.

-I have heard SO MUCH about Children of Blood and Bone and really looked forward to reading it.
-I’m so glad I had a chance to read a review copy.
+I have heard SO MUCH about CHILDREN OF BLOOD AND BONE and really looked forward to reading it.
 I love the story world.
-It felt really different than anything else I’ve read before, and very fresh.
-I love the maji system though it’s a little complex which made it a little hard to keep track of the different kinds of magic.
+It felt really different than anything I’ve read before.
+Very fresh.
+I love the maji system even though it’s a little complex.
 Not too bad, though.
-I never felt lost or anything in reading scenes.
+I never felt lost in reading scenes.

-This book has a lot of violence in it, and not all characters condemn it.
 Zélie wants freedom for her people more than anything, but she hesitates to use her power to fight at first and she has a strong moral sense of good and evil.
 Inan seems more mixed up.
-His need for his father’s approval made him a sympathetic character to me, but his relationship with violence and the lengths to which he was willing to go to get his father’s love were a challenge for me in reading the story.
+His need for his father’s approval made him a sympathetic character to me, but his relationship with violence and the lengths to which he was willing to go to get his father’s love were a challenge for me.
 He also seemed to flip flop a little quickly where one minute he’d be thinking he could disregard his goal and the next reversed his position.
-Those switches just happened a little too quickly for me at times.

 On the whole, I loved the originality of the tale and both of the female leads.
-Definite heads up to sensitive readers on the violent content.
-See below for more details.
+This is a rich, immersive story and a great start to a new fantasy series.

 Profanity/Crude Language Content